3. Elaborate the YAML for the CIF, using ready-made files#

 file: dummy_monitor.nc

-The parameters’s names must be in the ACTIVE_SPECIES file.
+Parameter names must match entries in the ACTIVE_SPECIES file.

-To simply run a forward simulation, the dummy monitor file can be filled-in with one observation dated at the final hour of the period.
-This can be done based on the following short python script:
+To simply run a forward simulation, the dummy monitor file needs only one observation at the final hour of the simulation period.
+The following short Python script generates such a file:

 import pandas as pd